boiniraj/boiniraj/README.md

 ## 🚀 Projects

 ### 1. **ISH (Insurance System for Health)**
-Developed a comprehensive online platform for citizens to apply for health and insurance plans.
+ISH (Insurance System for Health) is a fully integrated online platform that allows citizens to apply for various health and insurance plans tailored to their life situations and profiles.
+The system evaluates citizens' eligibility based on their provided information, enabling a more efficient and streamlined application process.
 - **Tech Stack**: Java, J2EE, Spring Boot, Microservices, Docker
 - **Key Achievements**: Improved system reliability by 30% through thorough JUnit testing across multiple modules.